microsoft/PowerStig/StigData/Processed/Windows-2016-DC-1.6.md

     V-73509.a +
     V-73509.b +
     V-73511
-    V-73513.a - Device Guard | org setting needs to be fixed V-73513.b - Device Guard | org setting needs to be fixed V-73515   - Device Guard | org setting needs to be fixed V-73517   - Device Guard | org setting needs to be fixed
+    V-73513.a - Device Guard | org setting needs to be fixed These should be split into registry and script rules for complete coverage
+    V-73513.b - Device Guard | org setting needs to be fixed V-73515   - Device Guard | org setting needs to be fixed V-73517   - Device Guard | org setting needs to be fixed